V-Sekai-fire/pcg-mcp/README.md

 ## Troubleshooting

-**MiniZinc not found**: Ensure MiniZinc is installed and available in PATH.
+**MiniZinc not found**: Ensure MiniZinc is installed and available in PATH (required internally by WFC).
 For Docker, MiniZinc is included in the image.

 **Port already in use**: Change `PORT` environment variable or stop conflicting services.